-Editing is the fun part of the writing process.
+I’ve always found editing to be the best part of the writing process.
 It’s a chance to take the words you’ve just vomited onto a piece of paper and transform them into a thing of beauty.
 Or at the very least, a thing that makes sense.

 Recently I was talking about editing with someone and a thought struck me.
-In the same way we edit our writing to eliminate problems, we can also edit problems out of our lives.
+In the same way we edit our written pieces to eliminate problems and make things clearer, so to can we edit our lives.